 I am a violin/viola player living and teaching in Bath and Wiltshire.
-I have a BA Hons and PG Diploma from the Royal Scottish Academy of Music and Drama (now RCS) and MMus in viola performance from the Guildlhall School of Music and Drama.
+I have a BA Hons and PG Diploma from the Royal Conservatoire of Scotland and MMus in viola performance from the Guildlhall School of Music and Drama.
 After graduating I joined Southbank Sinfonia and then went on to freelance in and around the London area as an orchestral and chamber player.

 Prior to moving to Bath, I worked for Kingston Music Service, where I gave mainly one-to-one and some joint lessons in primary and secondary schools and where my teaching was assessed regularly.
 I was also the violin and viola teacher at Shrewsbury House Preparatory School in Surbiton, for whom I also taught two small string ensembles.
 I have experience in teaching a wide range of pupils, aged 5 – 70, many of them taking exams, which has helped me develop and adapt my teaching approach and recognise my pupils’ different learning styles.